Chapter 5 and 6

 After that, the couple plays "a rotten game."
 Catherine understands that they are using each other to escape the war in their own way: Frederick through love and women, Catherine, by pretending to find a replacement for her lost love.
 So far, both love and war can be seen as some Italian “comedia del arte”.

 In conclusion, we can observe an evolution of the representation of war between chapter 5 and chapter 6 and the beginning of the book.
-Indeed, in chapter 5 we can see that Frederick still can’t see – on only retrospectively and virtually - what war can do and can destroy.
+Indeed, in chapter 5 Frederick still can’t see – except retrospectively and virtually - what war can do and can destroy.
 However, in chapter 6, his vision has changed, he seems to know more about what is war and death but still keeps his position of outsider.
 Finally, in chapter 5 he is not quite involved in the war whereas in chapter 6 he has a role, he is an actor in a play even if he is not a good actor.

 Fara, with Nina, Manon & Matahari.